-Global ransomware attack causes turmoil - BBC News
+Global ransomware attack causes turmoil

 - a Pennsylvania hospital operator, Heritage Valley Health System, which reported its computer network was down, causing operations to be delayed - but it is not yet clear if it was subject to the same type of attack

-- Spanish food giant Mondelez - whose brands include Oreo and Toblerone - according to the country's media.
+- US food giant Mondelez - whose brands include Oreo and Toblerone.
 A Cadbury factory in Tasmania, Australia is affected

 - Netherlands-based shipping company TNT, which said some of its systems needed "remediation"